Top 25 DynamoDB Interview Questions & Answers [2024]

 07. What is DynamoDBMapper?

 The DynamoDBMapper class is an entry point that allows access to DynamoDB endpoints, enabling users to handle the database.
 Users can perform CRUD operations, run queries, and scan against tables.
-And this class is only available for Java.
+This class is available only for Java, making it a specialized tool for Java developers.

 Read more: DynamoDBMapper.